 However, you need to make sure to thaw out each meal 12 hours ahead of time.
 Frozen food can also take up a lot of freezer space, especially if you have one or more large dogs.

 Dehydrated dog food is similar to freeze-dried food.
 However, dehydrated dog food is created with warm air, while freeze-dried food is created with cold air.
 Like freeze-dried food, you will typically add water to rehydrate the food before feeding your dog.

 One great benefit to dehydrated dog food is that it has a long shelf life.
 If you like to be prepared for emergencies, dehydrated dog food is perfect for a go-bag and won’t need frequent replacing, like kibble.

 Grain-free diets have been in the news recently.
-The Food and Drug Administration (FDA) is exploring a link between grain-free foods and a heart condition called dilated myopathy.
+The Food and Drug Administration (FDA) is exploring a link between grain-free dog foods and a heart condition called dilated myopathy.

 There is no definitive link yet between grain-free food and this heart condition.
-As of right now, the decision to feed grain-free food or not is still an owner’s decision, without much scientific evidence on either side of the debate.
+As of right now, the decision to feed grain-free dog food or not is still an owner’s decision, without much scientific evidence on either side of the debate.

 One common condition that German Shepherds face is bloat.
 Bloat is a deadly problem where a dog’s stomach fills with air and rotates on its axis.
 This can cut off blood flow to the intestines.

 Half of all dogs that get bloat will die from it.
 Even with emergency surgery, 1 out of 3 dogs dies from bloat.